KyrieFeng23/KyrieFeng23.github.io/_pages/about.md

 # 📖 Educations

-- *2014.09 - 2018.06*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Bachelor.
+- *2014.09 - 2018.06*, Information Security, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Bachelor.
-- *2018.09 - 2023.12*, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Ph.D.
+- *2018.09 - 2023.12*, Computer Science and Technology, School of Computer Science and Engineering, University of Electronic Science and Technology of China, Ph.D.

 # 💻 Internships